nrkno/sofie-core/packages/documentation/docs/user-guide/features/sofie-views.md

 #### Method

-The internal name in _Sofie Core_ of what function was called
+The internal name in _Sofie&nbsp;Core_ of what function was called

 #### Status